grimhv/NutritionizerAPI/README.md

 # NutritionizerAPI

 This is very much a WIP.
-I will continue developing it as I learn more about ASP.NET APIs.
+Originally written in Flask, I decided to switch over to ASP.NET to learn it and I will continue developing it as I go along.

 Currently, it connects to a PostgreSQL DB using Entity Framework and allows you to GET a recipe by its ID.

 Table schemas are as follows:
 ```